sofastack/sofa-jraft/README.md

 ## Overview
 SOFAJRaft is a production-level, high-performance Java implementation based on the [RAFT](https://raft.github.io/) consistency algorithm that supports MULTI-RAFT-GROUP for high-load, low-latency scenarios.
 With SOFAJRaft you can focus on your business area.
 SOFAJRaft handles all RAFT-related technical challenges.
-SOFAJRaft is very user-friendly, which you will comfortably use after several attempts.
+SOFAJRaft is very user-friendly, which provides several examples, making it easy to understand and use.

 ## Features
 - Leader election